cysouw/diathesis/text/c09_adverbials.md

 - Gleich als der nächste Tag graute, baute er los.^[~~DWDS~~: Berliner Zeitung, 22.06.1996.]
 :::

 Further, there are a two kinds of transitive verbs that allow for continuative *los-*, but they additionally induce a diathesis.
-First, with transitive 'manner-of-attack' verbs, like *hauen* 'to bash' [@next a], the addition of a *los-* is clearly continuative: *loshauen* means 'starting to bash' [@next b].
-However, the addition of *los-* with these verbs results in an antipassive diathesis, as the accusative *ihn* [@next a] becomes an optional *auf* prepositional phrase [@next b].
+First, with transitive 'manner-of-attack' verbs, like *hauen* 'to bash' [@next a], the addition of a *los‑* is clearly continuative: *loshauen* means 'starting to bash' [@next b].
+However, the addition of *los‑* with these verbs results in an antipassive diathesis, as the accusative *ihn* [@next a] becomes an optional *auf* prepositional phrase [@next b].
 The result is that *loshauen* is basically an intransitive verb.
 These examples are discussed in detail in [@sec:adverbial-antipassive].

 ::: ex
 - Er haut ihn.
 - Er haut auf ihn los.
 :::

 Second, transitive verbs that cause an object to move can be combined with inchoative *los-*, like with *schicken* 'to send' [@next a].
-The preverbial *los-* replaces a directional location phrase in such examples [@next b].
+The preverbial *los‑* replaces a directional location phrase in such examples [@next b].
 This delocative diathesis is discussed in detail in [@sec:adverbial-antiresultative].
 Crucially, it is the accusative object that is affected by the inchoative aspect.
 So in the example below it is the accusative object (*Brief* 'letter') that starts moving, not the nominative subject (*Mädchen* 'girl').

 ::: ex
 - Das Mädchen schickt den Brief nach Amerika.